sodadata/docs/soda/new-documentation.md

 <br />

+#### May 20, 2023
+* Added documentation for using [private key authentication for Snowflake]({% link soda-agent/secrets.md %}#use-a-values-file-to-store-private-key-authentication-values-for-snowflake) when deploying a Soda Agent.

 #### May 11, 2023
 * Added [release notes]({% link release-notes/soda-core.md %}) documentation for Soda Core 3.0.33 and Soda Core 3.0.34.
 * Added instructions for [user-defined metrics]({% link soda-cl/user-defined.md %}#define-user-defined-checks) to access and use queries in separate SQL files.